costajob/app-servers/README.md

 ```

 ##### Considerations
-I know Rails was pretty slow, but the fact Roda is an order of magnitude faster is quite impressive all the way.
+I know Rails was pretty slow, but the fact Roda is almost an order of magnitude faster is quite impressive all the way (making it very close to standalone rack).
 To be fair Roda latency can get pretty high when stressing Puma, i recorded the worst data of the pack.

 ### Tornado